 The River gate gave access to the Henchidero bridge north of the wall.

-The gates had towers that defended them, among them are:
+The gates had towers that defended them; among them are the following:

 - Gun Tower

 - Canavate Tower

 - Dungeon Tower